drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.rfft-tscaled.jpg" alt="CCD Readout" width="40%">
 </p>

 The following shows a perhaps more intuitive way to look at this, by graphing the spectrum as its first derivative, dV/dt.
-Now we can see clearly that anomalous attenuation in the commercial instrument seems to follow the amplitude of the first derivative dV/dt.
-The ability to support a large dV/dt is suggestive in that it corresponds  directly to a selection parameter for OPAMPs, the maximum slew.
+Now we can see clearly that anomalous attenuation in the commercial instrument seems to follow dV/dt.
+This is suggestive in that it corresponds  directly to a selection parameter for OPAMPs, the maximum slew.
 We will show some detail about how this works in the following section.

 <p align="center">
 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.dvdt-tscaled.jpg" alt="Fl Lamp Specrtum, dV/dt at ADC" width="45%">
 </p>

-Note that attenuation by a low pass filter varies with line width but for a given line width the response is still linear.
-But dV/dt driven attenuation is greater when the spectral line is both sharp and strong.
-Thus any effect related to dV/dt tends to be non-linear.

 Before leaving this topic, we should mention another effect.
 The CCD sensors used in spectroscopy can be 2K to 4K in length.
 After  N steps along the CCD, single step transfer efficiency ε becomes ε<sup>N</sup>.
 Lost charge at each step appears in the next pixel.
 There can be a similar effect on a frame to frame basis.
 At typical transfer efficiency 99.99%, this should be a small effect even after order 1K pixels, but data are suggestive of these effects is common.